matthewvollmer/OCM-Dimensions-Postproc/threejs/README.md

     - If you don't have `minify`, just put the js code in `compressed-inputs/02_main.min.js` directly.
 3. Run `make clean && make` in the terminal.
 4. Your final file will be `index.html`.
 5. The Index.html file will work locally, due to an addition from this fork.

-6. Within 02_main.js, you'll see some additional lines of code:  loadScript is an additional method for loading OrbitControls and PostProcessing.
-And the associated code for both features has been injected to the initialization of the scene, and the animate() function.
+No need for additional changes

 ### PostProcessing inclusions